-I did not expect to see slam dunk support for my arguments in the New York Times.
+I did not expect slam dunk support for my arguments in the New York Times.
 But opening the Times last weekend, I read a high-profile story with the clickbait of “dog park sex” in the title.
-It concerns three writers—a mathematician, philosophy instructor, and journalist—who set out to discredit what they call “grievance studies”—which is roughly a mash-up of identity politics and cultural studies jargon, with special animus for the idea that intellectual standpoints and contexts matter in debates about truth and meaning.
+It concerns three writers—a mathematician, philosophy instructor, and journalist—who sought to discredit what they call “grievance studies”—roughly a mash-up of identity politics and cultural studies jargon, with special animus for the idea that intellectual standpoints and contexts matter in debates about truth and meaning.

-These authors wrote twenty fake articles, seven of which were accepted for academic journals.
+These authors wrote twenty fake articles and got seven of them accepted in academic journals.
 One began from a premise that sports are “fat-exclusionary” and valorized “a new classification within bodybuilding” for “fat-inclusive politicized performance.”
 One interspersed passages from Hitler’s Mein Kampf with academic jargon.
-Another discussed how often humans separated male dogs “raping/humping” other male dogs as opposed to tolerating or laughing at similar behavior with female dogs.
-Supposedly it documented a 97% rate of breaking up male-on-male dog sex (the author declined to judge from a human-centric standpoint how much of this was consensual and how much rape) but only a 32% rate for male-on-female—although here again how much was “oppression based upon (perceived) gender” was unknown.
+Another discussed how often humans separated male dogs “raping/humping” other male dogs, as compared how often they accepted similar behavior with female dogs.
+Supposedly it documented a 97% rate of breaking up male-on-male dog sex (the authors declined to judge from a human-centric standpoint how many of these sex acts were consensual and how many were rape) but only a 32% rate for male-on-female—although here again how much was “oppression based upon (perceived) gender” was unclear.
 Apparently these writers lied about a lot of made-up data sets, as a different duped editor wrote in to complain; the authors themselves claim that their fabrications were so flagrant that anyone should have understood that they were a joke.
-In any case the dog park “findings” were framed by “black feminist criminology” (thus, on the face of it, trivializing or mocking the issue of pervasive sexual violence in prisons) and embellished with phrases like “queer performativity…among dogs,” “disrupt[ing] hegemonic masculinities,” and creating “emanicipatory spaces.”
+In any case, the dog park “findings” were supposedly framed by “black feminist criminology” (thus, on the face of it, trivializing or mocking the issue of pervasive sexual violence in prisons) and embellished with phrases like “queer performativity…among dogs,” “disrupt[ing] hegemonic masculinities,” and creating “emanicipatory spaces.”

-The path of least resistance for such policing does not include interrupting a logic of quantification along a “refereed or not” continuum; more likely are intensified bean-counting strategies to specify which refereed journals should weigh more than others.
-Never mind that the spectrum of “quality or not” is probably wide across the range of articles in most of these duped journals.
+The path of least resistance for such policing does not include interrupting a logic of quantification along a “refereed or not” continuum.
+Far more likely are intensified bean-counting strategies to specify which refereed journals should weigh more than others.
+Never mind that the spectrum of “quality or not” is wide across the range of articles in most of these duped journals.

 Stated another way, we could add another vector to the various independent variables I suggested in my last post, alongside the vectors that stress how merely being “refereed” tells us extremely little about quality.

 Sadly a continuum, “grievance studies or not,” is not helpful.
-The hoaxers showed that parts of “grievance studies” are lame.
-Congratulations, everybody knew that, just as they knew about parts of… well, what shall we label this?
+The hoaxers proved that parts of “grievance studies” are lame.
+Congratulations, everybody knew that, just as they knew the same about parts of… well, how shall we label the alternative?
 Does “complacency studies” sound precise enough to our hoaxsters?
 Still, as Donna Haraway famously said,

 “Some differences [read: grievances] are playful [read: not without interest but possibly trivial] and some are poles of world-historical domination.
 Epistemology [read: the exercise of academic judgment] is about knowing the difference.”
 (From her “Manifesto for Cyborgs” reprinted in many places.)